1 Girl Nation (album): Commercial performance

 For the Billboard charting week of September 7, 2013, 1 Girl Nation was the No. 18 most sold album in the breaking and entry chart of the United States by the Top Heatseekers and it was the No. 11 Top Christian Album as well.
 On December 14, 2013, Billboard Top Heatseekers Albums chart the album peaked again at No. 2.

+Track listing

+Track listing supplied by AllMusic and Jesus Freak Hideout.